marknzl/bookversity-frontend/README.md

 # bookversity-frontend
 ![Build Status](https://dev.azure.com/msa-devops/Bookversity/_apis/build/status/marknzl.bookversity-frontend?branchName=master)

 Frontend for the Bookversity web application.
 Part of my submission for the Microsoft Student Accelerator 2020 Phase 2 project.
+Click [here](https://bookversity-app.azurewebsites.net/) to view to app.

 # Intro
 Bookversity (yes, not the greatest name, pls don't roast <3) is a simple web platform I built dedicated to facilitate the selling of second-hand university textbooks.
 This is the frontend of the project, you can find the backend [here](https://github.com/marknzl/Bookversity-Backend).
 This frontend utilizes React + TypeScript providing a 'SPA' type experience with a responsive UI.
 This project utilizes CI/CD pipelines via Azure DevOps.